axelvaldez/radical-companies/_posts/transcendence/2023-05-20-how-fiat-developed.markdown

   </li>
   <li>Hebrew collaborators (<em>e.g.</em>, the merchants) took advantage of the structure.</li>
  </ul>
  <p>The collaborator Hebrews complained and eventually the Romans put down the Ys.
-However, the story of an individual crucifiction is more powerful.</p>
+However, the story of an individual crucifiction is more dramatic and has carried to this day.</p>

 <h1>Long Time Coming</h1>
  <p>Assuming that the stories in the Hebrew Bible was more or less copied from similar stories in the area, resistance to being exploited had been raging for a long time.</p>